coodoo-workhorse/workhorse/README.md

 public void performDelayedJob() {

     exampleJobWoker.createDelayedJobExecution(4,  ChronoUnit.HOURS);
 }

 public void performPlannedJob() {

     exampleJobWoker.createPlannedJobExecution(LocalDateTime.of(2021, Month.MAY, 1, 3, 30));
 }
 ```
-By calling the function `performDelayedJob()` of the example, the job `ExampleJobWoker` will  be processed once after four hours.
+By calling the function `performDelayedJob()` of the example above, the job `ExampleJobWoker` will  be processed once after four hours.
-Calling the function `performPlannedJob()` will trigger an execution of the job `ExampleJobWoker` on 2021.03.01 at 3:30 hours.
+By Calling the function `performPlannedJob()` will trigger an execution of the job `ExampleJobWoker` on 2021.03.01 at 3:30 hours.

 ### Chained-Jos
 Start next Job Execution only if the previous was finished succesfully.